-

 Form: MSC-1

-Fee: 50% of normal filing fee
+Fee: 50% of the normal filing fee

-Dormant companies have minimal compliance requirements.
+Dormant companies have reduced compliance requirements.

 3. Apply for Strike Off at Reduced Cost